natenka/pyneng-book-en/docs/source/book/15_module_re/sub.rst

 Function re.sub
 --------------

 Function re.sub() works similary to replace() method in strings.
-But in re.sub() you can use regular expressions and therefore make substitutions using more complex conditions.
+But in ``re.sub`` you can use regex and therefore make substitutions using more complex conditions.
 Replace commas, square brackets and *via* word with space in *ospf_route* string:

 .. code:: python